Info

 A couple of other kind remarks

-“Authentic, eloquent and 100% invested in understanding the worlds of the individuals being platformed.” — Dr Indigo Willing, author of Skateboarding Power and Change; Visiting Research Fellow at the University of Sydney’s Social Sciences & Humanities Advanced Research Centre (2024)
+“Authentic, eloquent and 100% invested in understanding the worlds of the individuals being platformed.” — Dr Indigo Willing, author of Skateboarding Power and Change; visiting research fellow at the University of Sydney’s Social Sciences & Humanities Advanced Research Centre (2024)

 “The internet’s busiest skate nerd.” — Cardiff Skateboard Club (2023)